-The TimeSeries model is in public preview in the China (Shanghai), China (Hangzhou), and China (Shenzhen) regions.
+The TimeSeries model is in public preview in the China (Shanghai), China (Hangzhou), Germany (Frankfurt), and China (Shenzhen) regions.
 During the public preview, you can use the TimeSeries model free of charge.
 To get started with the TimeSeries model, you can log on to the Tablestore console and click Create Public Preview Instance for TimeSeries Model to create a public preview instance for the TimeSeries model.
-For more information, see Create a public preview instance for the TimeSeries model.
+For more information, see Create an instance for the TimeSeries model.

 After you create a public preview instance for the TimeSeries model, you can use the Tablestore console, CLI, or SDKs to get started with the TimeSeries model.
-For more information, see Use the Tablestore console, Use the Tablestore CLI, and Use Tablestore SDKs.
+For more information, see Use the Tablestore console, Use the Tablestore CLI, and Use the SDK.

 Tablestore is a multi-model data storage service that is developed by Alibaba Cloud.
 Tablestore can store large amounts of structured data and supports a variety of data models, including the TimeSeries model.